Bon-Appetit/porn-domains/README.md

 #### pass.txt
 The pass.txt file consolidates all whitelisted domains into a single file.
 Similar to blacklisted domains, each domain undergoes syntax checking to ensure uniform verification.

-> [!TIP]
-> Since the file is quite large to be shown directly in your web browser, just go ahead and use [this page](https://codealdente.github.io/search/) to search through it without any hassle.

 ### Blacklist sources